awsdocs/elb-application-load-balancers-user-guide/doc_source/delete-target-group.md

 # Delete a Target Group<a name="delete-target-group"></a>

-You can delete a target group if it is not referenced by any actions\.
-Note that deleting a target group does not affect the targets registered with the target group\.
+If a target group is not referenced by any actions, you can delete it\.
+Deleting a target group does not affect the targets registered with the target group\.
 If you no longer need a registered EC2 instance, you can stop or terminate it\.

 **To delete a target group using the console**